 DRUGS AND ALCOHOL ON CAMPUS OR AS PART OF ANY COLLEGE ACTIVITY

 Pueblo Community College (PCC) is a Community College governed by the State Board for Community Colleges and Occupational Education (Board).
-Board Policy 19- 30, Drug-Free Schools, requires the College to comply with the Drug-Free Schools and Communities Amendments Act of 1989 (20 U.S.C. § 1011i).
+Board Policy 19- 30, Drug-Free Schools and Workplaces, requires the College to comply with the Drug-Free Schools and Communities Amendments Act of 1989 (20 U.S.C. § 1011i).
 The College has adopted the following Drug and Alcohol Abuse Prevention Program.

 Any student or employee who is convicted of the unlawful manufacture, distribution, dispensation, possession, use/abuse of illicit drugs or alcohol is subject to criminal penalties under local, state, and federal law.
 Following is a non- exhaustive list of drug and alcohol sanctions, which may be amended by subsequent legislation.